 Scotland has been part of the United Kingdom of Great Britain and Northern Ireland since 1707.

 But in recent years the Scottish independence movement gained momentum, despite more autonomy gained through devolution.
+This page gives you all DW content referring to Scotland - in a chronological order.

 British PM Theresa May has called a snap election for June 8.
 Pundits say she's keen to shore up support for Britain leaving the EU by seizing on the current weakness of the main opposition Labour party.
 By holding an early election, she'll avoid going to the polls in 2020, when Britain's negotiations with Brussels over the terms of Brexit may well have stalled.
 Nik Martin reports.